Russ Feingold: 1992

 Feingold's U.S. Senate career began in 1992 with a victory over Republican incumbent Senator Bob Kasten.
 Feingold had little name recognition in the state and was campaigning in a primary against Congressman Jim Moody and businessman Joe Checota, but adopted several proposals to gain the electorate's attention.
 He painted five promises on his garage door, calling it a contract with Wisconsin voters.
-Among Feingold's promises was a pledge to rely on Wisconsin citizens for most of his contributions and a pledge to hold a "listening session" in each of Wisconsin's 72 counties each year he was in office.
+Among the promises was a pledge to rely on Wisconsin citizens for most of his contributions and a pledge to hold a "listening session" in each of Wisconsin's 72 counties each year he was in office.

 Feingold released an advertisement featuring an Elvis Presley impersonator endorsing his candidacy.
-His Republican opponent, Bob Kasten, responded to the ad with one of his own featuring another Elvis impersonator attacking Feingold's record.
+Kasten responded to the ad with one of his own featuring another Elvis impersonator attacking Feingold's record.

 During the primary campaign, Feingold unveiled an 82-point plan that aimed to eliminate the deficit by the end of his first term.
 The plan called for a raise in taxes and cuts in the defense budget, among other things, and was derided as "extremist" by Republicans and "too liberal" by his Democratic opponents.
 Feingold also announced his support for strict campaign finance reform and a national health care system and voiced his opposition to term limits and new tax cuts.

-Feingold won by positioning himself as a quirky underdog who offered voters an alternative to what was seen by many as negative campaigning of opponents Jim Moody and Joe Checota.
-On primary day, Feingold, who had polled in the single digits during much of the campaign, won 70% of the vote.
-Seven weeks later, while Bill Clinton, George H. W. Bush, and Ross Perot split the Wisconsin presidential vote 41%-37%-21%, Feingold beat Kasten, 53% to 46%.
+Feingold won by positioning himself as a quirky underdog who offered voters an alternative to what was seen by many as negative campaigning by opponents Jim Moody and Joe Checota.
+After polling in the single digits for much of the campaign, Feingold won the primary with 70% of the vote.
+Seven weeks later, while Bill Clinton, George H. W. Bush, and Ross Perot split the Wisconsin presidential vote 41%–37%–21%, Feingold beat Kasten, 53% to 46%.

 1998

 During his 1998 reelection campaign, Feingold was outspent by his Republican opponent, Representative Mark Neumann, and targeted by the National Republican Senatorial Committee.
-Feingold placed a cap on his own fundraising, pledging not to raise or spend more than $3.8 million (one dollar for every citizen of Wisconsin) during the campaign, and turning away Democratic Party soft money.
+Feingold capped his own fundraising, pledging not to raise or spend more than $3.8 million (one dollar for every citizen of Wisconsin) during the campaign, and turning away Democratic Party soft money.
 He requested that several lobby groups, including the AFL–CIO and the League of Conservation Voters, refrain from airing pro-Feingold "issue ads".
 Some Democrats were angry at Feingold for "putting his career at risk" with these self-imposed limits.
-Neumann also limited himself to $3.8 million in spending, but allowed soft money to be used in his favor by outside groups.
+Neumann also limited himself to $3.8 million in spending, but allowed outside groups to use soft money in his favor.
 A strong showing in the Democratic strongholds of Milwaukee and Madison allowed Feingold to win the election by about two percentage points.